-Fedora Shaming refers to the practice of mocking people who wear the fedora felt hat as a fashion accessory.
+Fedora Shaming refers to the social media phenomenon of mocking young men who wear the fedora felt hat as a fashion accessory.
 Since its return to popularity as a vintage fashion trend in the late 2000s, several single topic blogs deriding photos of people wearing the hat have been created on the microblogging site Tumblr.

 Urban Dictionary user Donottouchthis submitted an entry for “fedora” on January 26th, 2008, which identified those who wore the hat as a “loser who is desperately seeking for a style to call their own.”
 As of October 8th, 2012, the definition has received 109 up votes and 119 down votes.

 The hat was named after the play Fédora written by the French author Victorien Sardou.
 In the play, the character Princess Fédora Romanoff (played by Sarah Bernhardt) wore the signature felt hat, which subsequently became a popular women’s fashion accessory.
 By the turn of the century, the hat had evolved into a predominately male fashion item closely associated with prohibition-era gangsters in the 1920s.